IoCF Conditions of Membership

 6.4 Use of IoCF logo

-Members should wear their name badges at all times when visiting families or conducting ceremonies.
-The IoCF logo may be placed on member’s own literature but a proof must be sent to the IoCF administrator before printing to ensure correct representation.
+Members should wear their name badge at all times when visiting families or conducting ceremonies.
+The IoCF logo may be placed on member’s own literature.
 Persons other than members, such as companies or organisations who might also employ the member, cannot use the logo.

 - Members should advise clients that they cannot guarantee that they will be able to conduct the funeral at the time.